Queensland Police Service: Equipment

-Officers around the state now have an option of an equipment vest (load bearing vest) which is designed to transfer the weight from the hips to the torso.
-The vest holds the radio, handcuffs and OC spray.
-Originally this was a general accoutrement vest (GAV) which were extremely unpopular and rarely used, and in the 2010s, the load bearing vest (LBV) which is worn by most operational officers.
+An equipment vest was created called the general accoutrement vest (GAV) which proved extremely unpopular and rarely used by officers, and in the 2010s was replaced by the load bearing vest (LBV) which is worn by most operational officers.
+The LBV was designed to transfer the weight from the hips to the torso, and held the radio, handcuffs and OC spray.
+In early 2023, an integrated load-bearing vest (ILBV) was being rolled out to replace the LBV, and included an overt ballistic vest into one vest, designed to increase officer safety, as well as visibility.

-Body worn video technology was introduced following a trial in 2015.
+Body-worn video technology was introduced following a trial in 2015.
+The TASER 10 was introduced in 2024.

 Fleet

 In the 1980s to 2010s, the Holden Commodore, Ford Falcon and Toyota Aurion made up most of the fleet of both general duties and highway patrol operations.
-In more recent years however, with the ceasing of production of these locally produced models, makes such as the Hyundai Sonata have been used as general duties vehicles, while the Subaru Levorg and Kia Stinger have been employed for use as highway patrol vehicles.
-Hyundai iLoads and modified Isuzu D-Maxs are used as transport vehicles.

-The Toyota Camry Hybrid and Toyota RAV4 Hybrid has become the primary general duties vehicles in metropolitan areas, replacing the remaining Holden Commodores, as well as older Hyundai Sonatas.
+In more recent years the ceasing of Australian-produced models has meant overseas alternatives.
+The Hyundai Sonata have been used as general duties vehicles, while the Subaru Levorg and Kia Stinger have been employed for use as highway patrol vehicles.
+Hyundai iLoads and modified Toyota Hiluxes are used as prisoner transport vehicles, or commonly referred to as "paddy wagons".
+The Toyota Camry Hybrid and Kia Sorento Hybrid has become the primary general duties vehicles in metropolitan areas, replacing the remaining Holden Commodores, as well as older Hyundai Sonatas.
+Queensland Police aims to have a 100% hybrid sedans and SUV fleet by 2025.